PeriGK/GoMotivatedFrontend/README.md

 ## TODO

-Environmentals in docker file, backend is hardcoded now pm2 in dockerfile instead of npm start
+Environmentals in docker file
+backend is hardcoded now
+pm2 in dockerfile instead of npm start